Celebrate Recovery

 Financial Recovery at Holly Pond Campus (Begins March 3rd)

-May/June - Anger Managment at Holly Pond (begins Friday May 5th)
+May/June - Anger Management at Holly Pond (begins Friday May 5th)

 Parenting Class at Arab Campus (Starts May 9th) - Pending Leader or Couple available to facilitate the DVD/Book curriculum